stateful/docs.runme.dev/docs/configuration/Runme-shebang.md

 Visual Studio Code (VS Code) provides a user-friendly interface for configuring Shebang.
 Follow the steps below to set up Shebang in VS Code.

-You can switch to the programming language using the feature for selecting a language interpreter that allows users to configure the environment for running code directly within the editor
+You can switch to the programming language of your choice using the feature that selects a language interpreter that allows users to configure the environment for running code directly within the editor

 ![shebang-language-mood](../../static/img/shebang-language-mood.png)